farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

   - it'd be nice if leafs weren't side-by-side but instead were arranged as a list under a node
   - maybe I should just highlight tags instead of showing them as nodes
 - if time, it'd be cool to include a filter based on section meta in the UI

+FUTURE: Parse tag hierarchies
+- e.g. if we want to see the hierarchy of questions and answers to demonstrate the train of thought
+- e.g. see pros and cons listed directly under questions
+- It's probably about as fast and much easier if we just parse all tags and then filter the hierarchy if we're only interested in certain tag types or relationships